howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 ### Creating an User
 Django already comes with the concept of Users bult in.
 Before talking about authentication, let's create our first User.

-To do it so, we need to send data to thee server through a mutation.
+To do it so, we need to send data to the server through a mutation.

 <Instruction>